jquery-archive/jquery-mobile/README.md

 3. Steps to reproduce
 4. Expected outcome
 5. Actual outcome
-6. Browers tested
+6. Broswers tested
-7. Library version
+7. Library version/Location (eg, CDN or `jquerymobile.com/test/`)

 Also, in the interest of creating more readable issues please include code snippets inside a triple backtick box appropriate for the JavaScript/HTML/CSS snippet you wish to discuss.
 More information is available at the [introduction page](http://github.github.com/github-flavored-markdown/) for github flavored markdown (see, Syntax Highlighting).